-Pre-course reading – approximately 4 – 5 hours
+Pre-course reading and activities – approximately 6 hours

-A minimum of seven clinical sessions consisting of three and a half hours each.
+A minimum of seven supervised clinical attachment sessions consisting of three and a half hours each.
 Sessions are to be arranged at times suitable to the applicant and SHQ.
-Clinical practicum is completed after theory, ideally within one year.
+Supervised clinical attachment is completed after theory, ideally within one year.
 In difficult circumstances up to 2 years may be possible.
 To organise clinic dates, email the Clinic Coordinator, [email protected]

 Please note: GP Registrars who plan to do the six month term at SHQ do not need to enroll for the clinical attachment.